estmaria/VendingMachine-GUI/README.md

 # VendingMachine-GUI
 This is GUI simulation of a vending machine built using Object Oriented Programming.
-When the program is starts it reads from two text files to set up its inventory and the change box.
+When the program is starts it reads from two text files to set up its inventory (Products.txt) and the change box (ChangeBox.txt).
 It has two modes in which you can do different things:

 # Vending Mode
 - Look up the price or quantity left of a product: enter the code of the product and press "Enter".